Written By

 Lawsuits

-Women have filed Paragard lawsuits because the IUD can break during removal and cause complications such as pain, perforation of the uterus or cervix and infertility.
-Many women required surgery to remove the broken pieces.
+People have filed Paragard lawsuits because the IUD can break during removal and cause complications such as pain, perforation of the uterus or cervix and infertility.
+Some of these plaintiffs required surgery to remove the broken pieces.

-The Judicial Panel on Multidistrict Litigation consolidated several lawsuits from across the country in the Northern District of Georgia under Judge Leigh Martin May in December 2020.
+In December 2020, the Judicial Panel on Multidistrict Litigation, under Judge Leigh Martin May, consolidated several lawsuits from across the country in the Northern District of Georgia.

 Please seek the advice of a qualified professional before making decisions about your health or finances.